 NFL Bettors Frozen Out in California, Texas, Missouri

-Football teams from California, Texas and Missouri are in this year’s NFL playoffs, vying for a spot in the Super Bowl, but people in those states will be unable to bet legally on the playoffs — and the Super Bowl.
+Football teams from California, Texas, and Missouri are in this year’s NFL playoffs, but people in those states will be unable to bet legally on the playoffs—and the Super Bowl.

-In California and Texas, the nation’s two most populated states, sports betting is illegal.
-It also is against the law in Missouri.
+Sports betting is illegal in California and Texas, the nation’s two most populated states, and it is also against the law in Missouri.

-That leaves millions of residents in these states out in the cold when it comes to sports betting, unless they do so on illegal sites or travel to neighboring states where wagering is allowed.
-Sports betting is legal and live in 38 states, including states that border California, Texas and Missouri.
+That leaves millions of residents in these states out in the cold when it comes to sports betting unless they do so on illegal sites or travel to neighboring states where wagering is allowed.
+Sports betting is legal and exists in 38 states, including states that border California, Texas, and Missouri.

-California is home to 38.9 million people, according to the U.S. Census Bureau.
-Texas has a population of 30.5 million.
-Missouri’s population is 6.1 million.
+According to the U.S. Census Bureau, California is home to 38.9 million people, Texas has 30.5 million, and Missouri has 6.1 million.
 These numbers are out of a total U.S. population of 335.9 million.

-This weekend, the teams from California, Texas and Missouri — the San Francisco 49ers, Houston Texans and Kansas City Chiefs — hope to take one more step on the road to Super Bowl LVIII.
-The game is scheduled to be played Feb.
+This weekend, the teams from California, Texas, and Missouri—the San Francisco 49ers, Houston Texans, and Kansas City Chiefs—hope to take one more step on the road to Super Bowl LVIII.
+The game is scheduled to be played on Feb.
 11 at Allegiant Stadium just west of the Las Vegas Strip.

-Sports betting is legal in the others states with teams in the playoffs.
+Sports betting is legal in the other states with teams in the playoffs.

 NFL Playoff Schedule

-Below is the schedule for this weekend’s NFL playoff games, with current odds for those interesting in NFL betting.
+Below is the schedule for this weekend’s NFL playoff games, with current odds for those interested in NFL betting.

 Saturday, Jan.
 20